Virus Yellows disease is a complex of three viruses; Beet Mild Yellowing Virus (BMYV), Beet Chlorosis Virus (BChV) and Beet Yellows Virus (BYV).

 “Though the correct regulation of gene editing, both the food system and the environment should benefit: the former through improvements in food security, the latter through increasing biodiversity and reducing climate change.”

 Partially resistant sugar beet

 Currently, there is one partially resistant sugar beet variety (Maruscha) commercially available for 2022 which has mild resistance to one of the three yellowing viruses that form the Yirus Yellows complex (BMYV, BChV or BYV).
 The yield potential in the absence of virus is low compared to existing, elite susceptible varieties.
 BBRO has calculated (from inoculated trials in 2019 and 2020) that growers would have to sustain 62% infection within fields before such varieties become economically viable.
 However, new breeding techniques, such as gene editing provide hope for growers.

 Gene editing will help

-The recent government consultation on new breeding techniques focused on stopping certain gene editing organisms from being regulated in the same way as genetic modification (GM), as long as they could have been produced naturally or through traditional breeding.
+The Genetic Technology (Precision Breeding) Bill focuses on stopping certain gene editing organisms from being regulated in the same way as genetic modification (GM), as long as they could have been produced naturally or through traditional breeding.
 Our sugar beet sector urgently requires fit for purpose, science-led regulation to pave the way for a sustainable path to tackling virus yellows disease, and therefore UK adoption of new breeding techniques will provide an important opportunity for the sugar beet sector to reduce the impact of pests and diseases, while driving improved yield over time.

 "If we can produce more sugar from higher-yielding, genetically engineered sugar beet, we could reduce cane sugar imports.
 Therefore, it is important that the UK has access to this technology to allow us to compete with countries where these technologies are already routinely used.”